lbl-srg/soep/doc-design/source/softwareArchitecture.rst

           </ModelStructure>

-Furthermore for efficiency reason, FMU should provide an API which allows to trigger the update of ``y`` when its zero crossing dependent variables change.
+Furthermore for efficiency reason, FMU should provide an API which allows to trigger the update of ``y`` when its event indicator dependent variables change.
-This will remove the need of calling ``fmi2EnterEventMode()`` and ``fmi2NewDiscreteStates()``, and ensure that ``y`` is updated when a zero crossing happens.
+This will remove the need of calling ``fmi2EnterEventMode()`` and ``fmi2NewDiscreteStates()``, and ensure that ``y`` is updated when a state event happens.

 :numref:`fig_sof_arc_qss_jmod2` shows the software architecture